econode/ESP32_Steamliner_shifter/README.md

 **Upload file system**

+*Note each time you alter any web related files in the /data folder you need to upload again.

 The project uses the LittleFS (https://randomnerdtutorials.com/esp32-write-data-littlefs-arduino/).
 You will need to format the ESP32's flash partition system and upload the littleFS file system image.
 The image is created from the files in the project/data directory.